hansb001/smarthome/README.md

 1. Do some shopping (optional)
 2. Clone the repo
 3. Build your smart home and set up application
+3a.
+Change code to view data on dashboard
 4. Setup Node-RED on both Raspberry Pi's and local machine
 5. Set up MQTT Broker
 6. Set up Gateway